Kazakhstan–Ukraine relations

 Kazakhstan–Ukraine relations are foreign relations between Kazakhstan and Ukraine.
 Before 1918, both countries were part of the Russian Empire and until 1991 they were part of the USSR.
 Both countries established diplomatic relations on 23 July 1992.
 Kazakhstan has an embassy in Kyiv and an honorary consulate in Odesa.
 Ukraine has an embassy in Astana and a consulate-general in Almaty.
 There are between 895,000 and 2,400,000 ethnic Ukrainians living in Kazakhstan.
 Both countries are full members of TRACECA, Baku Initiative, Euro-Atlantic Partnership Council, Partnership for Peace and the Organization for Security and Co-operation in Europe.
 They are only 468 km apart at their closest points.

 History

+On 26–27 September 2001, the President of Ukraine, Leonid Kuchma, paid an official visit to Kazakhstan and held talks with the President of Kazakhstan, Nursultan Nazarbayev.
+The heads of state signed a joint statement noting their mutual commitment to the development of bilateral cooperation.

+On 30–31 May 2005, an official visit to Kazakhstan was paid by the President of Ukraine, Viktor Yushchenko.
+Talks were held with President Nursultan Nazarbayev, during which issues of cooperation in the oil and gas sector, space research, nuclear energy, tariff and transport policy, as well as culture and education, were discussed.

+On 17–18 November 2005, President Nursultan Nazarbayev paid an official visit to Ukraine.
+During the visit, he held meetings with President Viktor Yushchenko, former President of Ukraine Leonid Kuchma, Chairman of the Verkhovna Rada Volodymyr Lytvyn, and the Governor of Dnipropetrovsk Oblast, Nadiia Deyeva.
+During the visit, the Kazakhstan–Ukraine Action Plan for 2006–2009 was signed.
+Nazarbayev also took part in ceremonial events marking the 80th anniversary of the Dnipropetrovsk Higher Vocational School, where he had received his education as a metallurgist.

+In 2007, the Year of Kazakhstan in Ukraine was held; 2008 was marked as the Year of Ukraine in Kazakhstan.

 On 14 October 2013, Foreign Minister Erlan Idrisov met with Ukrainian Foreign Minister Leonid Kozhara.
 The two discussed furthering bilateral cooperation amongst the two nations.
 Also, Ukraine holds the seat for the Organization for Security and Cooperation in Europe (OSCE) and shared what they can learn from Kazakhstan when they held the seat in 2010.
 Finally, Minister Kozhara announced Ukraine's President Viktor Yanukovych would visit in 2014.

-Post-Maidan and Russo-Ukrainian War
+Post-Maidan and Russo-Ukrainian war

 Yanukovych was overthrown as Ukraine's leader in 2014.
 Although Kazakh ally Russia vehemently opposed the post-revolutionary government in Kyiv, Astana has maintained its own ties despite the change in power.